-For nearly 20 years humanitarians Chloe and Wayne Wright have tirelessly dedicated their time, as well as generous financial contributions, to providing educational services that improve the lives and prospects of New Zealanders, with a particular focus on mothers and children.
+For more than 20 years humanitarians Chloe and Wayne Wright have tirelessly dedicated their time, as well as generous financial contributions, to providing educational services that improve the lives and prospects of New Zealanders, with a particular focus on mothers and children.

 While they are chalk and cheese in life, the Tauranga-based humanitarians have the same down-to-earth philosophy and expectation – which, as Chloe puts it, is kindness and compassion in its simplest form.

 “Have joy, take delight and ultimately it’s about people.
 It’s not just never do harm, it’s do good.
 My life is nowhere near as important as the effect it can have on others,” says Chloe.

 Chloe and Wayne believe for a child to grow and become a successful adult two things are needed – roots and wings.
 Being given strong roots in security, tradition and strength, a child is provided with the tools to grow into someone with wings ready to fly and unlock who they are.

 It is this constant vision, dedication, passion and support for others that sees Chloe and Wayne continue to go above and beyond when it comes to making a real difference in the local community.

 Wayne and Chloe Wright are the founders and two of the Trustees of The Wright Family Foundation.

 It matters not the measure of my lifetime, but only that through nurturing and life's experiences I have come to this place where so much is possible, where I can achieve outcomes in the lives I may be honoured to touch.